johnbrc/johnbrc.github.io/README.md

 ## Maize Plant Discipleship

-I am currently engaged in developing a learning resource, named *Maize Plant Discipleship*, designed to be appropriate to leaders and learners in Burkina Faso and other African contexts, formulated in response with doctoral research carried out with Fuller School of Intercultural Studies.
+I am currently engaged in developing and publishing a learning resource, named *Maize Plant Discipleship*, designed to be appropriate to leaders and learners in Burkina Faso and other African contexts, formulated in response with doctoral research carried out with Fuller School of Intercultural Studies.

 - GitHub provides a [digital distribution hub for Maize Plant Discipleship files][hub].